Xia Dynasty — the First Hereditary Kingdom in China

 Xia's founder Yu the Great, tamed the Great Flood, established the Xia Empire, and then divided his land into nine administrative divisions.

-He was widely believed to be the writer of the Classic of Mountains and Seas.
+He was widely believed to be the writer of The Classic of Mountains and Seas.

 -